nlimpert/crosscut/guideline.rst

    Checkout From Other Branch
    ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-   .. internal:: An more copy-paste-like alternative to cherry-picking is to
+   .. role:author:: An more copy-paste-like alternative to cherry-picking is to
       checkout a file version from another branch.
 This may be useful if the changes you need are fragmented over multiple commits or the commit introduces other changes that are not required in any way for completing